Nikolay Vuich

-Nikolay Vasilyevich Vuich (also spelled Nikolaj Vasiljevič Vujič or Nikolaj Vasiljević Vujić; Никола́й Васи́льевич Ву́ич; 1765–27 March 1836) was an Imperial Russian general who fought in the Russo-Swedish War, Russo Turkish War, the Polish campaign and the Napoleonic Wars.
-He distinguished himself in all the wars in defense of Imperial Russia and contributed his mite in the success of the Coalition forces against Napoleon.
+Nikolay Vasilyevich Vuich (also spelled Nikolaj Vasiljevič Vujič or Nikolaj Vasiljević Vujić; Никола́й Васи́льевич Ву́ич; 1765 – 27 March 1836) was an Imperial Russian general who fought in the Russo-Swedish War, Russo Turkish War, the Polish campaign and the Napoleonic Wars.
+He distinguished himself in all the wars in defense of Imperial Russia and contributed his might in the success of the Coalition forces against Napoleon.
 His portrait now hangs at the 1812 Military Gallery of the Winter Palace.

 Biography

-His ancestors moved to Russia from Serbian lands in the middle of the 18th century.
+His parents moved to Russia from Serb lands in the mid-18th century.
 Russian military service records show that he enlisted in the 12th Akhtyrsky Hussar Regiment on 12 December 1777.
 He moved to the Belarusian Yaeger Corps on 8 April 1787 with the rank of ensign.

 In 1790, he was made captain for the assault on the fortress of Izmail.
 For bravery exhibited in the Polish-Russian War of 1792, he received the rank of major.
 He was commander of the 11th (previously 12th) Chasseurs Regiment (from 10 September 1800, with a break from 27 March to 28 August 1803).
 He was promoted to the rank of colonel on 18 September 1803.

 In the 1806–1807 campaign in Poland, with the rank of colonel, he was decorated for bravery at Eylau and against the Swedes.
 Later, in 1812 Vuich fought at Vitebsk and Smolensk with distinction.